nyu-mll/msgs/data/README.md

 The file ```msgs.zip```  contains datasets for 29 binary classification tasks, of which 20 are ambiguous tasks 9 are unambiguous control tasks.

-feature type and corresponding names:
+## Feature type and corresponding names:

 | Feature type | Corresponding Name |
 |-|-|